How to perform Simple Linear Regression in Excel – 4 Methods

 Significance F: The P-Value of F.

 The ANOVA calculation is less important than conducting a Linear Regression Analysis.
-However, parameters like Significance F are important for statistically suggesting any data model whether it’s OK or Not.
-Significance F value less than 5% or 0.05 indicates the healthiness of a data model.
+However, the Significance F parameter is important.
+A Significance F value less than 5% or 0.05 indicates the a good fit to the data model.

 Co-efficient Outcome-Do Simple Linear Regression in Excel

-4. Residual Output: It compares the calculated values with the estimated values as depicted in the picture below.
+It compares the calculated values with the estimated values as depicted below.

 Residual Output-Do Simple Linear Regression in Excel